-This might sound a little harsh to some, but to most small business owners and operators I know, it represents the way they live.
-Failure is factored in every time they calculate a risk, so it’s just part of the assessment.
-And if an effort results in failure, it becomes another learning experience to move on smarter and be more efficient next time.
+This might sound a little harsh to some, but to most small business owners and operators I know, it rings true—it represents the way we live.
+Failure is factored in every time we calculate a risk, so it’s just part of the assessment.
+And if an effort doesn’t succeed, it becomes another learning experience to move on smarter and be more efficient next time.

 Failure becomes much less painful if it’s used as a tool to grow and maintain a successful business.
 It becomes a corridor for SMBs to achieve their goals.

-Many people don’t even realize they have it, because they don’t recognize that they have done things that tested their inner strengths.
-But for those of you who have fallen down, picked yourself up, and gone on more determined than ever, there is no question—you have it.
-And read on, because you are in excellent company.
+Many people don’t even realize how tenacious they are, because they don’t recognize that they have done things that tested their inner strengths.
+But for those of you who have fallen down, picked yourself up, and gone on more determined than ever, there is no question—you have this quality in spades.

-So, as an SMB owner you get the idea, right?
-If you give up on your hopes and dreams, so will everyone else.
+As an SMB owner, if you give up on your hopes and dreams, so will everyone else.
 And that is the true definition of failure: the failure to try.
 Here are some more examples, but please bear in mind it was not my intention to include a lot of detail here.

 Please note: Writing about the setbacks these paragons endured, or about anybody’s failure for that matter, is not meant to cast blame or indicate who is responsible.
 Failure is typically the result of multiple factors, and often the cause is out of the control of those most affected by it.

-✅ R. H. Macy: The founder of the famous department store chain started seven failed business before finally succeeding with his first store in New York City.
+- R. H. Macy: The founder of the famous department store chain started seven businesses that failed, before finally succeeding with his first New York City store.

-✅ Soichiro Honda: Honda was turned down by Toyota Motor Corporation after interviewing for a job as an engineer.
-Out of work for an extended period, he started making scooters out of his home.
+- Soichiro Honda: Honda was turned down by Toyota Motor Corporation after interviewing for a job as an engineer.
+Out of work for an extended period, he started making scooters in his home.

-✅ Akio Morita: Morita founded Sony.
-His first product was a rice cooker that didn’t cook rice as much as it burned it, selling less than 100 units.
-This hindrance didn’t stop Morita and his partners as they pushed forward to create a multi-billion-dollar company.
+- Akio Morita: Morita founded Sony.
+His first product was a rice cooker that didn’t cook rice so much as it burned it.
+He sold fewer than 100 units.
+This hindrance didn’t stop Morita and his partners as they pushed forward to create a multibillion-dollar company.

-✅ Walt Disney: He was fired by a newspaper editor because his supervisor claimed he “lacked imagination and had no good ideas.”
-He started a number of businesses that ended with bankruptcy and failure.
+- Walt Disney: He was fired by a newspaper editor because his supervisor claimed he “lacked imagination and had no good ideas.”
+He started several businesses that ended with bankruptcy and failure.

-✅ James Dyson: Dyson made nearly 4,000 prototypes of his vacuum cleaner and had to be supported by his wife’s income from giving art lessons.
+- James Dyson: Dyson made nearly 4,000 prototypes of his vacuum cleaner and had to be supported by his wife’s income from giving art lessons.
 There were many tough times for the Dysons, but each failure brought them closer to creating a revolutionary machine.
 Initially, Dyson could not convince any of the major retailers to sell his finished prototype, because the vacuum bag industry was so large that the retailers were afraid to irritate them.
 Even that did not stop Dyson.
-He created a company after his namesake, Dyson, Inc., in 1993.
+He created his namesake company, Dyson Inc., in 1993.
 He was 46 years old at the time.

-Now, my own experiences pale in comparison to these people, but since this is about SMB owners, and I am one of them, I feel I should disclose a few of my own tribulations.
-Before you read about them, I should clarify that my experiences, like those outlined above, are only a synopsis of what I actually went through.
+Now, my early experiences pale in comparison to the people I listed above, but since this is about SMB owners, and I am one of them, I feel I should disclose a few of my own tribulations.
+Before you read about them, I should clarify that the experiences I describe here are only a synopsis of what I went through.

 Most of my failures took place at MTI, the parent company of DocuSend.
-In fact, DocuSend was born out of those setbacks.
+In fact, the DocuSend cloud-based mailroom was born out of those setbacks.
 What is not included in this article are the contributions of the amazingly talented people who poured their hearts into MTI and the cloud-based service that resulted in the birth of DocuSend.
 Why are they left out?
-Because this article is not about them, or me for that matter; it is about how small business people like ourselves can use failure as a pathway to success.
-However, you will read about them here in future posts, and I think you’ll agree how amazing they are.
-So here goes:
+Because this article is not about them, or me for that matter; it is about how small business people like us can use failure as a pathway to success.
+However, you will read about our team in future posts, and I think you’ll agree how amazing they are.